Dinamalar: Circulation

 The newspaper is printed in 10 cities in Tamil Nadu namely Chennai, Coimbatore, Erode, Madurai, Nagercoil, Pondicherry, Salem, Tiruchirappalli, Tirunelveli, Vellore and Bangalore.
 As of Jun 2022, the newspaper has a circulation of 1,731,8959 and more than 2 million epaper subscribers.

 Content

 The investigative journal Cobrapost released an undercover investigation and video which exposed the executives of Dinamalar speaking of promoting Hindutva and promoting the agenda of Rashtriya Swayamsevak Sangh (RSS) and the Bharatiya Janata Party (BJP) in 2018.
 Cobrapost reported that the Director Lakshmipathy Adimoolam was devoted to the ideology of the RSS.
 In the operation, Adimoolam went on to say that his family's loyalty to the RSS and the BJP has harmed their business a lot.
 Director Adimoolam also mentioned "We have a lot of same wavelength with the BJP family is around."

-Dinamalar in July 2021 published fake news claiming that Tamil Nadu's western area was going to be made into a separate union territory called Kongu Nadu.
+Dinamalar in July 2021 published misleading news claiming that Tamil Nadu's western area was going to be made into a separate union territory called Kongu Nadu.